minio/warp/README.md

  * 78.91 obj/s (59.927s, starting 07:44:05 PST) (10.0% of operations)
 ```

-It is possible to get request statistics by adding the `-requests` parameter:
+It is possible to get request statistics by adding the `--requests` parameter:
 ```
-λ warp mixed -duration=1m -requests
+λ warp mixed --duration=1m --requests
 Mixed operations.

 Operation: GET